-As early as the 18th century nearly a hundred people had made Fort Mose their home.
+As early as the 18th century, nearly a hundred people had made Fort Mose their home.
 In 1994, the site was named a National Historic Landmark.
-This free park is open every day from 9 am to 5 pm all year long, and is wheelchair accessible.
+This free park is open every day from 9 am to 5 pm all year long, and the location is wheelchair accessible.

 Birdwatching and geo-seeking are popular activities in Fort Mose Historic Park.
-You’ll also be able to go paddleboarding, kayaking, and canoeing.
+You’ll also be able to go paddleboarding, kayaking, and canoeing along the calm waters.
 You can even book group tours around the park to learn more about its history and wildlife.

 St. Augustine Alligator Farm Zoological Park

 One of the most thrilling places to go in St. Augustine is the St. Augustine Alligator Farm Zoological Park.
 Located on Anastasia Island, the attraction is the only place in the world where you can see every crocodilian species in one spot.

 St. Augustine Alligator Farm Zoological Park is dedicated to conservation and research in order to protect these fascinating creatures.
-And it’s home to more than just alligators, crocs, and caimans.
+And it’s home to more than just alligators, crocodiles, and caimans.

 The park also teems with tropical birds like macaws, African birds like Cape Griffon Vultures, and hooded vultures.
-You’ll even spot exotic mammals like lemurs, monkeys, and sloths.
-It also features unique animals like albino alligators.
+You’ll even spot exotic mammals like lemurs, monkeys, and sloths and unique animals like albino alligators.

 On your visit to one of the city’s coolest parks, take a walk through the python cave or visit the Land Down Under and experience the saltwater crocodile.
-For kids & families, the park also features a fossil hunting section and a zipline.
+For families with children of all ages, the zoo also features a fossil hunting section and a zipline.

 St. Augustine Beach

 Located on Anastasia Island, St. Augustine Beach is one of the top points of interest in St. Augustine.
 And it’s easy to see why.
 The beaches run along the Atlantic Ocean uninterrupted for miles.
-They’re ideal for sunbathing, cruising on a bike, or taking a walk hunting for shells.
+They’re ideal for sunbathing, cruising on a bike, or taking a walk along the water hunting for shells.

-There are loads of water activities at St. Augustine Beach.
-Surfing and boogie boarding are super popular with visitors.
+There are loads of water activities at St. Augustine Beach, with surfing and boogie boarding being super popular with visitors.
 You’ll have peace of mind swimming at this popular Florida Atlantic Coast beach; much of the sandy beach is guarded during the busier months.